xiazhi88/DesicAi/README_EN.md

 ## ❓ FAQ

-### Q1: AI JSON parsing failed
+### Q1: AI returns JSON parsing error

 **A:** AI response format may not meet expectations.
 Check:

-1. Is AI model configuration correct
+1. Is the AI model configured correctly?
-2. Review complete AI response in logs
+2. View complete AI response in logs
-3. Try adjusting `temperature` parameter
+3. Try adjusting the `temperature` parameter

-### Q2: Trade execution failed
+### Q2: Trade execution failure

 **A:** Possible reasons:

 1. Insufficient API permissions (trading permission required)
 2. Insufficient balance
-3. Order parameters don't comply with exchange rules
+3. Order parameters do not comply with exchange rules
-4. Market volatility causing price deviation
+4. Price deviation due to market volatility

-Check detailed logs: `logs/trading_bot_*.log`
+View detailed logs: `logs/trading_bot_*.log`

 ### Q3: Web interface cannot start components

 **A:** Check:

-1. Port conflicts
+1. Is the port already in use?
-2. Python path is correct
+2. Is the Python path correct?
-3. Review Web service logs
+3. View Web service logs

 ## 📄 License